 CONCERT ONE: Wednesday, October 18, 2016 7:30 Concert Hall

-Conductor: Dr. Sarah Jones-Hayes comes to SJSU in Fall 2106 as Assistant Professor of Music/Strings.
-Dr. Jones-Hayes received her DMA in Violin Performance from the University of Michegan, and her BM and MM in Violin Performance and Suzuki Pedagogy from the Cleveland Institute of Music.
+Conductor: Dr. Sarah Jones-Hayes arrived at SJSU in fall 2106 as Assistant Professor of Music/Strings.
+Dr. Jones-Hayes received her DMA in Violin Performance from the University of Michigan, and her BM and MM in Violin Performance and Suzuki Pedagogy from the Cleveland Institute of Music.
 Her principal teachers include David Halen and David Updegraff, among others.
-Dr. Jone-Hayes has taught at Arkansas State Univerity, Wayne State University, Cleveland Institute Preparatory Division, and the Interlochen Center for the Arts.
+Dr. Jone-Hayes has taught at Arkansas State University, Wayne State University, Cleveland Institute Preparatory Division, and the Interlochen Center for the Arts.

 Works for String Orchestra

 CONCERT TWO: Saturday, Oct.
 22, 2016 7:30 Hammer Theater

 Selection for string orchestra from first concert; participation in Kaleidoscope program.